RE-Fertilize - recovering nitrogen

 Removing nitrogen from sewage water

 In Sweden, large portions of the coast towns are required to remove nitrogen from their sewage water.
 In order to combat eutrophication, the levels of nitrogen allowed in water passing from a treatment facility are subject to regulation.
-The nitrogen removal methods most commonly used today focus only on reducing nitrogen in release water, not on capturing the nutrient for use as an agricultural fertilizer component.
+The nitrogen removal methods most commonly used today focus only on reducing nitrogen in release water, not on capturing the nutrient for use as an agricultural fertiliser component.

 Disclaimer: This information reflects the project partners´ view.
 The EU Agency is not responsible for any use that may be made of the information it contains.